Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Numerical methods

-The disk model was included in a Monte Carlo Markov Chain (MCMC) procedure with the goal of finding the best-fitting disk parameters.
+The disk model was included in a MCMC procedure with the goal of finding the best-fitting disk parameters.
 We used the Python module \texttt{emcee} \citep{emcee2013} to perform our MCMC regression, comparing the disk observation with our synthetic model at each step, pixel by pixel.
-The observation data was masked to improve the performance and make sure that only the relevant signal was fitted.
-To this end, we mask with \enquote{NaNs} the areas behind the coronagraph or below the standard deviation of background noise, after applying a Gaussian smoothing to the \Qphi{} data.
+The observation data were masked to improve the performance and to make sure that only the relevant signal was fitted.
+To this end, we masked with \enquote{NaNs} the areas behind the coronagraph or below the standard deviation of background noise, after applying a Gaussian smoothing to the \Qphi{} data.
 The logarithmic likelihood was chosen to be a standard Gaussian distribution of the residuals between the model and the data, and we employed flat priors on our free parameters (details of the priors ranges are reported in \tablename~\ref{tab:priors}).

 The running time for this MCMC regression was high due to the intrinsic full-scattering computation and the incompatibility of RADMC-3D model generation out-of-the-box with parallel emcee walkers on independent disk models.
-Due to time constraints, in fact, we had to limit our MCMC runs to $\sim$2000 steps and 32 walkers for each run.
-In any case, we made sure to have at least a general consistency in the evolution of the ensemble of independent walkers along the whole chain.
-Indeed, for our parameters, the chains do not show a significant evolution of the walkers' distribution after the removal of the first hundred steps (see, e.g., in Appendix \figurename~\ref{fig:V721_chainsteps} the \enquote{post-burn-in} chains).
+Due to time constraints we had to limit our MCMC runs to $\sim$2000 steps and 32 walkers for each run.
+We made sure to have at least a general consistency in the evolution of the ensemble of independent walkers along the whole chain.
+For our parameters, the chains do not show a significant evolution of the walker distribution after the removal of the first hundred steps (see e.g. Appendix \figurename~\ref{fig:V721_chainsteps} the \enquote{post-burn-in} chains).
 Thus, we discarded the first 500 steps from the chains and computed the final best-fit values as the median of the marginalised posteriors.
 We deemed the final values extracted from the MCMC procedure physically realistic.